-Beginning in 2009, the Florida Department of State initiated the conversion of The Grove property from a private home into a public museum.
+Beginning in 2009, the Florida Department of State began the conversion of The Grove property from a private home into a public museum.

 Rehabilitation efforts at The Grove continue the stewardship and legacy of historic preservation established by the Collins family, who, for more than a half-century, dedicated their lives to preserving the home and its grounds.